kelvinsilva/jekyll-now/about.md

 Other minor interests include urban planning and city scapes, as well as geography.

 Over the years I have developed an interest in Robotics Programming and Robotics due to the tangible and physical results that it gives.
-Watching an lifeless object become animated through lines of computer code provides a satisfaction of accomplishment that other kinds of areas in Computer Engineering do not provide.
+Watching a lifeless object become animated through lines of computer code provides a satisfaction of accomplishment that other kinds of areas in Computer Engineering do not provide.

 ### Current Activity